-Should I take the TOEFL or IELTS?
+Should I Take the TOEFL iBT or IELTS?

-There are two main English language tests you can sit that are accepted worldwide – TOEFL and IELTS.
+If English is not your first language and you are applying for a job or to study in an English-speaking country, it is likely that you will be required to take a standardized test to show your level of English proficiency.
+There are two main English language tests you can sit that are accepted worldwide – The Internet-based Test of English as a Foreign Language (TOEFL iBT) and the International English Language Testing System (IELTS).
 Both evaluate how well you can combine your reading, writing, listening and speaking skills.
 It can be hard to decide which English language test to take to make sure you get the best score possible to put on your application.
-Here are some factors to consider when making your decision:
+Below, we list some factors to consider when making your decision.

 Institution Requirements